wso2/docs-ei/en/streaming-integrator/docs/samples/DataPreprocessing.md

 For more information about Siddhi extensions, see [Siddhi Extensions](https://wso2.github.io/siddhi/extensions/).

 !!!info "Before you begin:"
-    Save the sample Siddhi application.
+    Save the sample Siddhi application in Streaming Integrator Tooling.

 ## Executing the Sample